Skip to main content Skip to main navigation Skip to footer content

 • Eligible for ENG 101 English Composition I and MAT 177 Statistics

-• Cumulative 2.7 GPA or higher
+• A cumulative 2.7 college GPA or higher

 • A current resume

-• Special Note Regarding Residency: Non-Massachusetts residents will be admitted on a space-available
+• Special Note Regarding Residency: Non-Massachusetts residents will be admitted on a space-available basis only.

 • Cumulative 2.0 GPA or higher